“…you’re looking too closely. And what have I been telling you all night? The closer you look, the less you see.” -J.

 Bob provided a real solution because he incorporated these three key sales ideas:

 - Get your prospect’s attention immediately by asking something different.
 Be unique, because uniqueness gets noticed.
 You must get your prospect’s attention before you can earn their interest.

 - Focus on your client and see things from their perspective.
 The only way Bob could do this was by getting out of his head, his perceptions, and desires.
 He had to see my world through my eyes.
 Remember, your prospect doesn’t care what you want.
 So, stop trying to sell them what you want them to have.

 - Help the prospect clarify the big picture for you.
 That will give you the opportunity to create an encompassing solution instead of a single sale.
 If you want to build client trust, get seriously nosy about their environment.

 Remember, when somebody buys a drill bit, they do not want the bit.
 What they want is a hole.
-However, if you can discover the reason they need the hole, you can construct a comprehensive solution.
+However, if you can step back and discover the reason they need the hole, you can construct a comprehensive solution.
 That makes you a value-added consultant.
 And those are a lot more valuable than a walking brochure hoping to make a sale.